Sab79/Events-Management/pages/messages/messages/vaccinations_2.md

 - conform to the requirements in the [National Record Locator (NRL)](https://nrl-data-format-draft.netlify.app/) specification and the additional population guidance as per the table below
 - be a [pointer](https://nrl-data-format-draft.netlify.app/pointer_data_model_overview.html) of the `information type` ["Immunisations"](https://nrl-data-format-draft.netlify.app/supported_pointer_types.html)
-- point to immunization information and support atleast the [Vaccination List - FHIR STU3](https://nrl-data-format-draft.netlify.app/retrieval_vaccinations_fhir_stu3.html) retrieval format and interaction
+- point to immunization information and support at least the [Vaccination List - FHIR STU3](https://nrl-data-format-draft.netlify.app/retrieval_vaccinations_fhir_stu3.html) retrieval format and interaction

 | Resource Cardinality | 1..1 |